Skip to main content

 This course has a sandwich year option which takes place between Year 2 and your Final year.
 During this sandwich year you will take a placement within a relevant setting, ensuring you gain essential experience to add to your CV and help you secure a graduate job.

-In your Final year, you will be introduced to relevant issues within the realm of globalisation, terrorism and international crime.
-You will focus on psychological aspects central to the investigative process such as interviewing, identification, profiling, decision-making and deception.
-You will also choose 2 module from a range of specialist modules that suit your area of interest.
+In your final year, you will be introduced to relevant issues within the realm of globalisation, terrorism and international crime.
+You will focus on psychological aspects central to the investigative process, such as interviewing, identification, profiling, decision-making and deception.
+You will also choose two modules, from a range of specialist modules, that suit your area of interest.

 This module will focus on psychological aspects of investigations and will combine theoretical and practical approaches to activities central to the investigative process such as interviewing, identification, profiling, decision-making and deception.
 In addition, the module explore the psychological and behavioural underpinnings of feelings of security, and describe psychological factors in various measures that police, government, and security personnel take in ensuring the security of people in the community.

-The aim of the module is to introduce students to relevant issues within the realm of globalisation, terrorism and international crime: eg. terrorism, environmental crime, piracy, human trafficking, criminal networks, cybercrime.
-It will enable students to develop a detailed comprehension of the complexity of these criminogenic experiences.
+The aim of the module is to introduce you to relevant issues within the realm of globalisation and transnational crime: e.g. terrorism, environmental crime, piracy, human trafficking, criminal networks and cybercrime.
+It will enable you to develop a detailed comprehension of the complexity of these criminogenic experiences.

 Through this module you will develop your own criminological specialism by conducting an extended and in-depth study on a topic of your choosing.
 Students will be tutored in the skills necessary to successfully complete a final year dissertation and will work with a staff supervisor to develop a critical understanding of their research topic.
 You will gain hands-on experience of research skills that can be applied to future postgraduate study and careers in human resources, marketing, public sector and charitable and non-government organisations.

-This is a final year optional module that draws upon both criminological and sociological debates and knowledges.
+This is a level 6 optional module that draws upon social science debates and knowledges.
 Students will learn by observing and undertaking work-based practice.
 The principle underlying this module is that worksites are important contexts for students to test, validate, expand upon, supplement and enrich their academic learning.
 The module requires students to undertake a minimum of 40 hours of fieldwork in an organisational setting.
 The form that the fieldwork will take will depend upon the type of placement secured, but, typically it may involve interning, shadowing or volunteering in subject relevant placements (for example across social justice, criminal justice/crime prevention, welfare and support fields).
 Whilst in their placements students are encouraged to think about the social aspects of organisations and working life, including their structural forms, interpersonal relationships and their practices.
-Students will be supported in securing their placement in Year 2 in preparation for the commencement of the module in their final year.
+Students will be supported in securing their placement at level 5 in preparation for the commencement of the module at level 6.

 There are two main streams in this module: Part I - Neuropsychology.
 The module will place a particular emphasis on understanding the effects of brain activity on cognitive and social aspects of human behaviour (and vice-versa).
 In addition, the module will address the effects of brain injury and neurological impairments with a view to understand models of normal cognitive and social functioning.
 Video material will be used to illustrate clinical cases when available.
 Part II – Neuro-rehabilitation.
 The module will introduce students to modern techniques for the diagnosis of neurological disorders and their neuropsychiatric implications.
 Interventions for the treatment and management of neurological disorders will be evaluated.
 Students' effort and engagement will be essential for a successful and rewarding experience.
 This will include active participation in lectures and the reading of the indicated material.